 Optional Text.
 Contains the title of the site definition configuration that is displayed on a tab in the UI of Windows SharePoint Services.

 Optional Text.
 Identifies the site definition, such as STS or MPS.

 Optional Text.
 Used in a WebTemp*.xml file to hide the site definition configuration based on the activation state of the specified Feature.
 When a configuration contains Features that depend upon another Feature, setting this attribute prevents the configuration from appearing as an option in the UI of Windows SharePoint Services if the specified Feature is not installed or activated.
 This attribute is not supported for Features with Web application scope.

 A Configuration element is used in WebTemp*.xml files (see WebTemp.xml) to identify an available site definition configuration within a site definition.
 It is used in Onet.xml files to define a configuration of lists, modules, and features that are used to create a site from the site definition configuration.
 In a WebTemp*.xml file, this element is contained within a Template element that specifies the site definition.
 In Onet.xml, this element is contained within a Configurations element that specifies the configurations whose lists are defined within the Onet.xml.

 There is one Template element in a WebTemp*.xml file and one Onet.xml file for each site definition.

 The ID attribute associates the Configuration element for a given site definition in a WebTemp*.xml file with the corresponding Configuration element for that same site definition in the Onet.xml.

-A Web template, as distinct from a site definition configuration, is defined with a WebTemplate element in a elements.xml file inside a .wsp file that is stored in the SharePoint database.
-Also in the .wsp file is an Onet.xml file with a single Configuration element which specifies the details of the Web template.
+A site template, as distinct from a site definition configuration, is not defined with a Configuration element.
+It is defined with a manifest.xml file inside .stp files that is stored in the SharePoint database.

 The following example from WebTemp.xml specifies the three configurations for the STS Web site definition.